PANKAJ-SADHUKHAN/Multi-Dimensional-Scaling-on-Mnist-Dataset/README.md

 ## Repository Structure

 - `data/`: Directory containing the dataset used for MDS analysis.
-- `mds_algorithm.ipynb`: Jupyter Notebook containing the code for implementing the Multi-Dimensional Scaling (MDS) algorithm.
+- `mds.ipynb`: Jupyter Notebook containing the code for implementing the Multi-Dimensional Scaling (MDS) algorithm.
 - `README.md`: You are here!